 If the death happens out of state, there will be additional expenses like a flight or service vehicle.
 Expect additional costs if you need to move your loved one from one funeral home to another.

-Transportation expense may include transporting the remains from the location of death to the funeral home or crematory to the burial site.
+Transportation expenses may include transporting the remains from the location of death to the funeral home or crematory to the burial site.

 The funeral home’s fee includes the picking up of the body from hospital or home and delivering the remains to the funeral home.